byjello/lanka/README.md

+# About Tools by Jello

+This project was built by @saifabuhashish for the Tools by Jello initiative.
+Tools by Jello is an open-source effort exploring community-driven tools for creative and technical projects.
+By contributing or using this project, you’re helping expand the collection of collaborative open-source tools under the Tools by Jello umbrella.

 # Privy Auth `create-next-app` Starter

 This is a template for integrating [**Privy Auth**](https://www.privy.io/) into a [NextJS](https://nextjs.org/) project.
 Check out the deployed app [here](https://create-next-app.privy.io/)!